 A well-written business inquiry that's clear and concise will communicate your request effectively.
 It should ensure a speedy response with all the information you need to get your job done.

-By the time you've read this blog post, you've gained the knowledge and skills that give you the best chance of getting the information you want, when you want it and starting every new relationship on the right foot.
+By the time you've read this article, you've gained the knowledge and skills that give you the best chance of getting the information you want, when you want it and starting every new relationship on the right foot.

 What is a business inquiry?